skchanag/react-autonomus-car/README.md

 ## Project Name

-Autonomous Car Assignment
+Autonomous Car

-An application that can take track and travel log data, and then determine whether our autonomous vehicle successfully navigated the track.
+A React application that can take track and travel log data, and then determine whether our autonomous vehicle successfully navigated the track.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

-And you will also need to follow below github repo to run the API locally.
+And you will also need to follow below GitHub repo to run the API locally.
 [https://github.com/Points/interview-test-server#Getting-started](https://github.com/Points/interview-test-server#Getting-started)

 Installation: